 d.
 Financial Instability

-If banks or MFBs engage in risky financial practices, this will lead to financial instability which is risky for all taxpayers.
-The taxpayers deposits and tax payments are at risk.
-For example if there is a run on the financial institution, all customer deposits are lock and the taxpayer may seek other sources to pay tax.
+If banks or MFBs engage in risky financial practices, this will lead to financial instability, which is risky for all taxpayers.
+The taxpayers’ deposits and tax payments are at risk.
+For example, if there is a run on the financial institution, all customer deposits are lock and the taxpayer may seek other sources to pay tax.

 e.
 Non-Performing Loans

 It is important to note that regulatory bodies like the CBK and the Kenya Revenue Authority (KRA) have put in place measures to mitigate the risk of non-performing loans.
 For example, all financial institutions are audited for compliance by the CBK.
 Additionally, KRA closely monitors the financial institutions for tax compliance.
-Almost all of financial institutions are under large Taxpayers Office (LTO) and they are subjected to tax audits occasionary.
+Almost all financial institutions are under the Large Taxpayers Office (LTO) and they are subjected to tax audits occasionary.

 A List of the Banks and Microfinance Institutions in Kenya